Port of Hueneme, Ship-to-Shore Power Retrofit

 The work was performed on an active Port terminal and included:

-• Construction of temporary K-Rail and fence; best management practices measures and debris collection measures for wharf work
+• Construction of a temporary K-rail barrier and fence; best management practices (BMP) and debris collection measures for wharf work

-• Installation of District-procured, medium-voltage shore power substations (16.9 kV/6.6 kV) and switchgear (16.9 kV) equipment and assemblies
+• Installation of District-procured, medium-voltage shore power substations (16.9 kilovolt (kV)/6.6 kV) and switchgear (16.9 kV) equipment and assemblies

 • Construction of substations, electrical feeders, underground duct banks, manholes and conduits/containment

-• Construction of shore power outlet (SPO) vaults and assemblies
+• Construction of shore power outlet vaults and assemblies

 • Commissioning of shore-to-ship power systems